FOREX-U.S. dollar gains, risk appetite bolsters Aussie dollar

 And on Wednesday, the ADP National Employment Report showed U.S. private-sector jobs rose a surprisingly strong 214,000 in February, adding to speculation Friday's payrolls report would also be upbeat.

-But a Federal Reserve survey found that economic conditions varied considerably across regions and within sectors, clouding the employment picture.
-That presents a conundrum for Fed policymakers when they next meet to decide the path of interest rates on March 15-16.
+But a Federal Reserve survey found that economic conditions varied considerably across regions and within sectors, clouding the employment picture and presenting a conundrum for Fed policymakers when they next meet to decide the path of interest rates on March 15-16.

 U.S. federal funds futures imply traders see a slim chance of the Fed raising rates at its coming meeting, according to Reuters' FedWatch program.